warotm/warotm/README.md

 Introduction
 ------------

-Data Engineer specialised and interested in process optimisation, data analytics, artificial intelligence, machine learning, and cloud platforms.
+Data enthusiast specialised and interested in process optimisation, data analytics, artificial intelligence, machine learning, and cloud platforms.

-Currently working for Aerometrex, an Australian leading practitioner of aerial imaging, with MetroMap Insight, where spatial imagery meets machine learning.

-More than five years of data processing experience, as well as a master's degree in business.
+More than seven years of data driving experiences, as well as a master's degree in business.
 Competent at bridging the expectation gap between technical and business people.

 Constantly searching for an adventurous opportunity to challenge, hone and utilise all of my skills to exploit difficult-to-solve problems.